Thecoder0012/Thecoder0012/README.md

-### Hi there 👋
+### Hi there visitor 👋

 <!--
-**Thecoder0012/Thecoder0012** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Things about me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Java projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java and web development in HTML/CSS/JS.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects regarding web development or other stuff.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with swift/kotlin/react native
-- 💬 Ask me about ...
+- 💬 Ask me about literally anything in life.
-- 📫 How to reach me: ...
+- 📫 How to reach me: LinkedIn
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love to code :))
 -->